 You should plan to leave before 11:00 AM because by then it’s crowded.
-Don’t worry, there are plenty of other fun things to do in the area next, like these beautiful hikes near NYC and visiting the very cute hippie town of Woodstock for lunch!
+Don’t worry, there are plenty of other fun things to do in the area next, like these beautiful hikes near NYC, some of New York’s best lakes, hidden gem waterfalls, and visiting these charming NY small towns; such as the very cute hippie town of Woodstock for lunch!

 4) Don’t Forget Buttermilk Waterfalls

 There’s a beautiful waterfall just one mile away from Peekamoose Blue Hole.
 If you park in the farthest parking lot (coming from NYC), you’ll be able to easily pop into this beautiful natural gem.
 The crazy thing is that this waterfall is usually completely empty, as the crowds are over at the blue hole.
 And this is just one of several other waterfalls you can visit in Upstate New York.

 If you want to come here with the intention of spending most of your time swimming in the water, then this is probably not the place for you.
 The water is freezing cold.
 So cold that people only spend a few minutes inside and then hang out by the rocks (pictured above)… So cold that my body tingled for minutes after just a few seconds inside the water… And so cold that you’ll hear screams from first-time visitors dipping their legs into the water.

 Please be careful if you have heart conditions to avoid a cold shock response which can cause heart attacks for people with cardiovascular disease/other heart problems. – Source